Prevention, Retention and Contingency Program

 Who is eligible for PRC?

 Families must have a minor child in the home, reside in Lucas County and meet the income guidelines.
-Pregnant women in their third trimester without other minor children also may be eligible.
+Pregnant women without other minor children also may be eligible.
 Some PRC services are also available to non-custodial parents of a minor child who live in Lucas County but in a separate household from the child.

 What are the income limits?